 Knowledge and Abilities

-• Ability to communicate effectively.
+• Proven ability to communicate effectively.

-• Judgment and proven ability to problem-solve.
+• Strong judgment and proven ability to problem-solve.

 • Proficiency in Microsoft Office products.

-• Willingness to travel occasionally.
+• Willingness to work irregular hours occasionally.

 The Cree Nation Government may, at its discretion, waive any or all of the aforementioned requirements if a suitable candidate who is a JBNQA beneficiary accepts to follow a training plan determined by the Cree Nation Government as a condition of employment.